 The first electrically illuminated light was made by Baronet Humphry Davy (Cornish Inventor who was the first to isolate potassium and sodium) in 1809.
-Although not commercially-viable, incandescent light bulbs had been developed and patented, the first in 1841 (Encyclopedia Britannica On-line), before the work of Thomas Edison.
-However, Edison developed the first practical, commercially-viable, light bulb in October 1879.
+Although not commercially-viable, incandescent lightbulbs had been developed and patented, the first in 1841 (Encyclopedia Britannica On-line), before the work of Thomas Edison.
+However, Edison developed the first practical, commercially-viable, light bulb inOctober 1879.
 Thus, at the time of purchase of the original Moginie c 1867, electric illumination was not available.
 Even during the 1880s, electric illumination was a costly luxury.
-The price for a single light bulb c 1880s was about 1/2 day's wage (Nye, 1990).
+The price for a single light bulb ca. 1880 was about 1/2 day's wage (Nye, 1990).

-Figure 11.
+Figure 13.
 View through smaller Moginie

-Figure 12.
+Figure 14.
 View through larger Moginie

-Some of what appears below was taken from a joint paper by one of the author's, RJK, and Manuel del Cerro, titled, Ten Tantalizers: Microscopes that Continue to Fascinate.
+Some of what appears below was taken from a joint paper by the author, and Manuel del Cerro, titled Ten Tantalizers: Microscopes that Continue to Fascinate.
 (Kreindler, 2012).